sunlei/promtail/README.md

+# Promtail

-# Promtail with Journal Support for Arm
+Promtail with Journal Support for Arm.